THE KENDRICK PLEDGE

 Welcome from Ms Christine Kattirtzi, Headteacher

-It is my great pleasure to welcome you to the Kendrick School website and to our school
+It is my great pleasure to welcome you to Kendrick School.

 Kendrick School is an 11-18 selective girls’ school with academy status.
 It has a local and national reputation as an outstanding school and has an impressive record of achievement as a centre of excellence for girls’ education.

 Kendrick is a forward-looking school that grasps the opportunities that present themselves.
 A love of learning is at the heart of Kendrick with a strong emphasis on high quality teaching.
-The curriculum is organised to meet the needs of all students and is reviewed regularly.
+The curriculum is organised to meet the needs of all students and is engaging, rich and ambitious.
 All staff are hardworking and dedicated; students are bright, enthusiastic and curious, they love being at their school.

 As part of Kendrick’s Widening Horizons strategic initiative, we actively pursue partnerships with schools and businesses in our local area and beyond.
-These associations benefit the students of Kendrick, as well as, students in neighbouring schools.
+These associations benefit the students of Kendrick, as well as those in neighbouring schools.
 We share our good practice and offer opportunities to work with primary and secondary schools in the Reading area.
-Currently, Kendrick is a hub school in the Science Leadership Partnership and provides support and expertise to other schools in the teaching of science.